mabatko/Gaming-in-AWS/README.md

 # Gaming in AWS

-**TLDR:** This repository contains information on how I set up my gaming environment in AWS and how you can do it too.
+**TLDR:** This repository contains information on how I set up my low cost gaming environment in AWS and how you can do it too.

 ![KSP menu](ksp.png)

 ## Motivation

 I don't have a lot of free time, but sometimes when I do, I want to play games.
-Problem is however, that I don't have PC powerful enough to play modern-ish games.
+Problem is however that I don't have PC powerful enough to play modern-ish games.
 My current PC is OK for everything else though, so I don't want to spend ~1000 euro for a new decent PC.

 It is possible to play games on a VM which costs less than 20 cents per hour.
 Therefore, I would have to play more than 5000 hours to make buying a new PC more economical decision.

+## Limitations

+If this sounds too good to be true, you are right.
+There are some limitations to consider.
+- Since your game is (potentially) running hundreds of kilometers away, there is some latency which can make playing less enjoyable or even downright frustrating.
+FPS games where every millisecond counts, or online games are probably not good candidates for this sort of shenanigans.
+- Cloud providers don't offer very wide range of GPUs and most of them are suitable for computing, not for 3D workloads.
+Even the most performant GPU I found in a cloud is only half as powerful as top-notch GeForce RTX 4090.
+Don't expect 4K max quality raytracing orgies any time soon.

 ## Setup